 - Difficulty level: easy to moderate

-- Trail is well marked with yellow white and red line flags
+- The trail is well marked with yellow white and red line flags

-- Proper hiking boots recommended as the rocks are very slippery
+- Proper hiking boots are recommended as the rocks are very slippery

 Trailhead coordinates: type in Google [C38 Mutrah to Riyam Park Hike] to get to the start of the trail.
 The starting point is behind one of the houses.
 You will see a stone staircase on the left-hand side going uphill-follow it to begin the hike.

 5. Shop for Omani souvenirs at traditional Mutrah Souq